karol-nogal/Workshop/PixelDungeon/README.md

 # Pixel Kit

-This repository is my game-making workshop playground.
-You won't find any popular framework stuff inside.
-Only vanilla JS and some basic canvas manipulation.
-It's all've been done by group effort by all the people present on this workshop/course.
+This repository shows the workshop "Create your own Pixe Dungeon Game " by InfoshaAcademy crew , and the group progress .
+It was created only in vanilla JavaScript and canvas manipulations .

 All the graphics and audio files in `assets` directory come from the awesome [watabou/pixel-dungeon](https://github.com/watabou/pixel-dungeon).
 I included the original license there.